 Your body needs an adequate amount of sleep and rest.
 While it may seem quite natural to sleep for some people, it is a struggle for others.
 Those struggling with sleep disorders, insomnia, or have trouble sleeping pre or post-surgery may understand how difficult it is to get that most obvious sound sleep.
 And melatonin is a hormone that is responsible for inducing deep and restful sleep!
 Melatonin is produced naturally in the pineal gland in the brain.
 Among several other essential functions, melatonin plays a vital role in regulating your body’s circadian rhythms along with regulating the sleep-wake cycles.

 However, for some who have sleep disorder or have low melatonin levels, there are various melatonin supplements that are highly popular these days.
 These help in increasing the melatonin levels, increase the concentration of melatonin and improve your sleep quality and sleeping cycle.
 However, it is possible that one may not always need supplements as there are some foods that have a high level of melatonin which can help to raise the level of melatonin in the blood.
-And we have listed all these best melatonin rich foods below.
-Check them out -

 Why You Need Melatonin?
+What are the Benefits of Melatonin?

 Our body needs a proper sleep routine.
 Lack of sleep can have a negative impact on your health and cause various health issues.
 It not only hampers and hinders insulin resistance in your body which can lead to diabetes but also has an impact on your learning abilities.
 Lack of sleep can cause disruption in hunger hormones which can lead to over and impulsive eating disorder.